day8/re-frame/README.md

 ### The Benefits Of Data-In-The-One-Place

-I'm going to quote verbatim from Elm's website:
+I'm going to quote verbatim from [Elm]'s website:

 1. There is a single source of truth.
 Traditional approaches force you to write a decent amount of custom and error prone code to synchronize state between many different stateful components.